bharadx07/spellcheck-js/dictionary/README.md

-Raw dictionary files and words
+## Raw dictionary files and words.

 ---